DataDog/documentation/content/en/watchdog/alerts/_index.md

 ## Where to find Watchdog Alerts

-Watchdog Alerts appear in three places within Datadog:
+Watchdog Alerts appear in four places within Datadog:

 * The [Watchdog Alert Explorer][1]
 * On any individual [APM Service Page][3]